A LSI-Package-Board Concept Planner

 Co-Des IV: System/Semiconductor Co-Design

-Early stage planning, such as platform planning, is usually done internally in a company.
-If it can be done by inter-company collaboration, it will bring new level of benefits.
+Early stage planning, such as platform planning, has been usually done internally in a company.
+Inter-company collaboration brings new level of benefits.
 For example, if the system house provide concept phase board layout to semiconductor supplier, the semiconductor supplier can consider it in the initial offer of the pin assignment.
 If the semiconductor supplier provides the prototype phase IC package layout data to the system house, the system house can simulate SI/PI before the CAD phase.
 Such big enhancements in the early concept phase realizes a big front loading in your product design process.
 The merits are (1) innovative products because of the enhanced concept phase, (2) speed-up in product launching, and (3) avoiding risks in later phase.
 The key to the inter-company co-design in concept phase is in the communication, management, and security issues, rather than in the technical issues.
 For example, design history is hoped to be shared by all the co-design member companies, but their internal communications have to be hide from others.
 A company may not want to provide their data if there is no systematic mechanism to prevent unexpected use of the data.
 GemPackage provides good communication, management, and security functions to support system-house/semiconductor-supplier co-design in concept-phase.

 Very Early Stage Planning Functions